BridgetKhursheed/Stuff/AutomaticPoetry.md

 I work in the raindrops tapping icily at me in it to the canyon and why not much of the night and went west on his left hand.
 I work in the night and at the night and at the big razzoo.
 I work in the rain still pounded, waiting for my drink, vanished.

 I work in the entering gust.
-I wake..
+I wake.
 I like to listen to listen to listen to **listen to my heart**! said I work in the dungeons there had I work in flames.
 I wake.
 I like a hideous-- of the courage to the pit.
 I was now I dared-- oh, and why not; their ears that cannot!

 I work in the middle of the Queen.
 I wake..
 I won't indeed, the owls; it only to turn into a long silence, to your little boy!
 He sought the owls; it is a dreamy delirious fight: I weep.
 I weep.
 He sought the night and why not; their heads off?